-Employees must register their first employment here, using the online service Jobs and Pensions.
+Employees must register their first employment in the State, using the online service Jobs and Pensions.
 Once the employee is registered, you can request an RPN.

-You are obliged to notify Revenue of any new employees.
-From 1 January 2019 you can request an RPN for any new employees before you pay them.
+You should request an RPN for any new employees before you pay them.
 You can do this through your payroll software or ROS.
 This action will create the employment on our records and an RPN will be made available.